-The coronavirus is a newly discovered virus first identified in Wuhan, China.
-This virus can cause health issues ranging from the common cold to severe pneumonia.
+The coronavirus is a virus that can cause health issues ranging from the common cold to severe pneumonia.
 COVID-19, short for coronavirus disease 2019, is the name of the disease caused by the virus.

 We understand many people have concerns.
 The websites below can provide you with more information about COVID-19 and precautions you can take.
 We encourage you to visits these sites to learn more: